Sara Braun: Selkʼnam genocide

-In the 21st century, the Historical Truth Commission of 2008 and related scholarship uncovered the involvement of the Braun and Menéndez families in the genocide of the Selk'nam people, calling into question their laudable reputation.
+In the 21st century, the Historical Truth Commission of 2008 and related scholarship uncovered the involvement of the Braun and Menéndez families in the genocide of the Selkʼnam people, calling into question their previously laudable reputation.

 Humanitarian and charitable work

 With the events of the Russian Revolution and World War I, a new international progressive movement led to less focus on business expansion and more attention to social issues, including the quality of life of workers.
 The Exploitation Society began to supply housing, which in some cases allowed workers to live with their families and provided food and wood allowances to ensure the health of the workforce and the heating of their homes.

 Braun became involved with various charitable endeavors, including the Asilo de Huérfanos de Punta Arenas (the Orphan Asylum of Punta Arenas), the Chilean Red Cross, the Gota de Leche (Drop of Milk), Liga de las Damas Católicas, (League of Catholic Ladies), and the Sociedad de dolores de beneficencia (Charitable Society of Sorrows).
 She was also the patron of the Sixth Firemen's Company, donated land for building several schools, and was the donor for the portico at the entrance of the Punta Arenas Cemetery.
 On 7 June 1930, Braun became a naturalized citizen of Chile and moved to Viña del Mar, where she lived at 490 Álvarez Street.

 In recognition of Braun's philanthropy, in 1936 the Ministry of Public Education renamed the Liceo de Niñas de Punta Arenas (Girls' Lyceum of Punta Arenas) in her honor.
 The government had already renamed the trade school attached to the Colegio María Auxiliadora after her in 1919.
 She was honored by the City of Punta Arenas as their Benefactora Pública (Public Benefactor) in 1945.
 Her last public appearance in Punta Arenas was in 1948, when she donated a building for the Red Cross to the city.
 At the time, she was ill and her brother Mauricio had to deliver her speech.
 In her last years, Braun was cared for by her niece, Fanny Gazitúa, daughter of Fanny Braun and Abraham Gazitúa Brieba.
 Pedro Poklepovic, a liberal politician who was married to Braun's niece Doris, managed her finances in the last years of her life.